mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### Authorial and transformative agency

-Matusov proposes authorial agency [@matusov_mapping_2016] as the concept of agency, as the most active an
+Matusov proposes authorial agency [@matusov_mapping_2016] as the concept of agency, as the most active and best aligned with an ideal form of education.

-DEFINE
+REDEFINE

-As well as the work on Lave and Wegner on community based conceptions of agency, Matusov bases much of the definition of authorial agency on existing work on transformational agency.
+Matusov bases much of the definition of authorial agency on existing work from social cultural school drawing on of increasing participation in educational communities of practice [], and transformational concepts of agency from Stetsenko in the form of TAS [ ] and Sannino in the form of TADS []

-Hopwood's [-@hopwood_agency_2022] exploration of agency also focuses primarily on transformational agency and relational agency.

-### Conceptual tools associated with agency
+This section focuses on transformative agency.
+JUSTIFY

-#### Specifically, TAS, TADS
+####  TAS
 TAS from Stetsenko addresses grand ideas of agency directly.
 However the authour also grounds these grand ideas in concrete explorations, including play [@stetsenko_serious_2015]

 Similarly while TADS addresses lofty ideas of "quote" they can be played out in smaller situations.